PyCQA/flake8/docs/source/internal/writing-documentation.rst

 All of |Flake8|'s command-line options are documented in the User Guide.
 Each option is documented individually using the ``.. option::`` directive provided by Sphinx.
-At the top of the document, in a reStructuredText comment, is a template that should be copied and pasted into place when documening new options.
+At the top of the document, in a reStructuredText comment, is a template that should be copied and pasted into place when documenting new options.

 .. note::